 In light of EFT's release into the public domain (December 2009), we feel it more important than ever that core common ground EFT principles be discussed, in an effort to answer the question, “What is EFT?” and to help maintain the consistency and integrity of the process.
 In delineating these principles, we also acknowledge that there is as much diversity as there is unity around agreeing on them.
 While our document differs structurally from Gary's, we believe that the core considerations illustrated below stay true to his sizable pioneering contributions to the meridian tapping process as well as the history of EFT.

 The list below incorporates many of our perspectives and interpretations - as well as expertise from others - around the considerations needed for an optimal EFT session.
 In fact, we believe many seasoned practitioners will find key elements of their work reflected here.
 We hope our creative presentation reveals the common ground from which your Art of Delivery surely expands.

-Since we wrote this list in 2009, we have connected with the AAMET.
-We were heartened to discover that EFT International was already utilizing all these core considerations in their training guidelines, and had been since 2010.
+Since we wrote this list in 2009, we became members of EFT International and have been offering trainings and mentoring on behalf of the association.
+We were heartened to discover that EFTi (formerly AAMET) was already utilizing all these core considerations in their training guidelines.
 Not surprisingly, our list has had near-universal agreement among venerable trainers and practitioners.

 Core EFT Principles: One Tree, Many Branches

 Core EFT Principles are about skillful EFT - the Art of Delivery that takes the mechanical tapping process to a more exploratory level.
 Below we articulate guidelines intended to illustrate the systematic underpinnings of what is shared as EFT (Emotional Freedom Techniques) by EFT professionals worldwide.
 We see this as a "living document" and welcome discussion and feedback.
 Consider leaving a comment at the bottom of this page.